yodertv/Reminders/README.md

 - Test preserving some global data so that it doesn't all get blown away and refreshed with ```$scope```.
 - Support addvertisments.
 - Add a print feature.

+### Version 0.5.6 (04.14.2017)
+- Changes for migration to zeit now deployment and updated docs and README.

 ### Version 0.5.5 (11.25.2016)
 - More responsive with better looking boarders.